pdee/pdee/python-modes/xemacs-lp-python-mode/doc/commands-python-mode.rst

 A a compound python expression might be concatenated by "." operator, thus composed by minor python expressions.

+If already at the beginning or before a expression, go to next expression in buffer upwards

 Expression here is conceived as the syntactical component of a statement in Python.
 See http://docs.python.org/reference Operators however are left aside resp. limit py-expression designed for edit-purposes.